 Scored & Baked: an alphabet made of bread

 The Typography project—for Alexia's Graphic Design class at Products of Design—presented itself shortly after the Stabile Bread Lame was made.
-Since the typography was meant to be a kind of self-portrait, Alexia decided to go on a two day baking spree to showcase her passion for bread baking and play with her favorite part of the process: scoring the bread.
-It was liberating for her to see that once the scoring was done following the letter forms the bread would dictate the final letter form.
+Since the typography was meant to be a kind of self-portrait, Alexia decided to go on a two-day baking spree to showcase her passion for bread baking and play with her favorite part of the process: scoring the bread.
+Once the scoring was done following the letter forms on the unbaked bread, the baking process would dictate the final letter form.
 As you can see below, some of the breads yielded more dramatic letter forms than others.

 After baking 26+ loaves of bread, over a period of about 24 hours, it was time to photograph the results to create the poster.
 Here is a peak into the process: